devpin95/MeshGenerator/README.md

 ---
 #### Remapping
-One of the most used functions in this demo is the Remap function.
+One of the most used functions in this demo is the `Remap` function.
 This function is very helpful when we have one range of values that we want to translate to another range of values.
 For example, given a value between 0 and 1, we can translate that value to another value in the range 0 to 100.
 Trivially, we can just multiply the value by 100.
 But what if we want the value to be in the range 0 to 105?
 We can use the value and it's relationship to it's range to get the new value.

 The Remap function has the following signature:

     public static float Remap (float from, float fromMin, float fromMax, float toMin,  float toMax)

-Here, *from* is our original value, *fromMin* is the original minimum value, *fromMax* is the original maximum value, *toMin* is the desired minimum value, and *toMax* is the desired maximum value.
+Here, `from` is our original value, `fromMin` is the original minimum value, `fromMax` is the original maximum value, `toMin` is the desired minimum value, and `toMax` is the desired maximum value.
 Formally,

     from ∈ [fromMin, fromMax]

-and we want to map *from* to the value *y*, such that
+and we want to map `from` to the value `y`, such that

     from → y ∈ [toMin, toMax]

-Intuitively, we can show the implementation as using the proportion of our initial range to find the the value.
+Intuitively, we can show the implementation as using the proportion of our initial range to find `y`.

 <p align="center"><img src="http://dpiner.com/projects/MeshGenerator/images/Remap.png" width="255"></p>

 ##### Implementation

-First, we get the distance from the current value to the minimum value in our current range (*fromAbs*), then the total length of our range (*fromLen*).
+First, we get the distance from the current value to the minimum value in our current range, `fromAbs`, then the total length of our range, `fromLen`.

     var fromAbs  =  from - fromMin;
     var fromLen = fromMax - fromMin;

-Then we can find our normal (*prop*), or the proportion of the total length our value is at.
+Then we can find our normal, `prop`, or the proportion of the total length our value is at.

     var prop = fromAbs / fromLen;

-We can do the same for our target range, find the total length (*toLen*), then find the proportion of the new range we need to make up to get the new value (*toAbs*).
+We can do the same for our target range: find the total length, `toLen`, then find the proportion of the new range we need to make up to get the new value `toAbs`.

     var toLen = toMax - toMin;
     var toAbs = toLen * prop;

-But, *toAbs* is just a distance; we need to add the minimum value of our target range to get our new value (*to*).
+But, `toAbs` is just a distance; we need to add the minimum value of our target range to get our new value `to`.

     var to = toAbs + toMin;